DrexHD/message-api/README.md

 ## Credits

-Special thanks to [PlaceholderAPI](https://placeholders.pb4.eu/) for providing the markdown parsing functionality.
+Special thanks to [PlaceholderAPI](https://placeholders.pb4.eu/) for providing the parsing functionality.